Ammachiveedu Murti Temple: Festival

 The festival of the temple starts only after Makaravilakku.
 The festival starts off with the Karnavar hoisting the flag and ends by him conducting the sword procession and kuruthi ceremony.
 The priests of the temple are from Ambalappuzha.

 History

 The male members of the family have the surname of 'Unnithan' and the females 'Itty'.
-It is believed that the family inherited the title of Unnithan from an early member, upon whom the Desinganad King bestowed it for the services he rendered as his 'Padathalavan' (Commander).
+It is believed that the family inherited the title of Unnithan from an early member, upon whom the Desinganadu King bestowed it for the services he rendered as his 'Padathalavan' (Commander).
 The family used to operate a Kalari, which maintained soldiers for 'Naduvazhis' (local rulers).

 Up until 1951, a fowl was sacrificed during the kuruthi ceremony.

 The present day temple's construction was completed in 1968.
 In the following decade, after a slew of court cases the monopoly the Karnavar had over the temple came to an end.
 The administration of the temple was then handed over to the Manager (religious aspects) and the Deputy Manager (financial aspects).
+Adv.
+G. Mohanan Unnithan (1940-2023) served as the first Deputy Manager from 1978 till 2023.